Academic Catalog

 FST 200 Fire Operation Strategies

-This course entails the various tactics and strategies involved in extinguishing fires.
-Emphasis is on the development of skills in analyzing and reacting to crises.
+This course covers the various tactical objectives, strategic goals and identifying potential incident hazards when responding to a fire emergency.
+Emphasis on safety and the development of skills in analyzing and reacting to crises are reinforced throughout the course.

 Upon successful completion of this course, students should be able to:

-Detail the general rules of safety and cite the most common deficiencies.
+Identify and describe the 16 Firefighter Life Safety Initiatives and cite the most common deficiencies.

 Evaluate fire conditions and select effective hoseline placement, proper methods of ventilation, use of fog and appropriate safety measures.